Medical Disclaimer

 How to Treat Anxiety with Oral Paroxetine

-Take your prescription medication at the same time every day for best benefits.
+Take your prescription medication at the same time every day for the best benefits.
 As prescribed by your physician, you may take paroxetine pills orally, either with or without meals.
-One of the primary negative effects of the drug is counteracted by eating while taking it.
+Eating while taking the drug counteracts one of its primary negative effects.

 Due to its once-daily dosage, paroxetine is a handy drug.
 Consult your doctor about taking Paxil at night if you experience daytime drowsiness or sleepiness while taking it.